LeeCheneler/react-app-template/README.md

 A bare bones, highly extensible ITCSS style framework in [easy-css](https://github.com/leecheneler/easy-css) is already imported and set up ready to use.

+This react app comes with a lightweight [express](https://www.npmjs.com/package/express) app ready configured to round up a fully self hosting app.

 ## Getting Started